AKM Fazlul Haque Milon: Career

 In March 2009, Milon received bail in a cases filed by the Anti Corruption Commission.

-Milon campaigned for the Bangladesh Nationalist Party candidate for the 2011 Brahmanbaria-3 by election, Khaled Hossain Mahbub Shamol, against RAM Ubaidul Muktadir Chowdhury of Awami League.
+Milon campaigned for the Bangladesh Nationalist Party candidate for the 2011 Brahmanbaria-3 by election, Khaled Hossain Mahbub Shamol, against RAM Ubaidul Muktadir Chowdhury of the Awami League.

 In May 2012, Milon and 32 other senior leaders of Bangladesh Nationalist Party were sent to jail in an arson case, regarding over a dozen vehicles burned during a strike by his party, after their bail petition was denied.

-Milon did not participate the 2014 Bangladeshi general election as the Bangladesh Nationalist Party boycotted it.
-Meher Afroz of Awami League was elected uncontested from Gazipur-5.
-In December 2014, Bangladesh Chhattra League took over a venue of Bangladesh Nationalist Party at Bhawal Badre Alam College in Gazipur where former prime minister Khaleda Zia was scheduled to speak.
+Milon did not participate in the 2014 Bangladeshi general election as the Bangladesh Nationalist Party boycotted it.
+Meher Afroz of the Awami League was elected uncontested from Gazipur-5.
+In December 2014, Bangladesh Chhattra League took over a venue of the Bangladesh Nationalist Party at Bhawal Badre Alam College in Gazipur where former prime minister Khaleda Zia was scheduled to speak.
 Milon vowed to hold the rally at the college despite it.

 In 2018, Milon was nominated by Bangladesh Nationalist Party to contest the 2018 Bangladeshi general election from Gazipur-5.
 He was arrested in December 2018 from Gazipur, before the election, following arrest warrants issued from Dhaka.
 He was one of a number of Bangladesh Nationalist Party leaders held in jail before the election.
-He lost the election to Meher Afroz of Awami League.
-He had received 27,976 votes while Afroz had received 207,699 votes.
+He lost the election to Meher Afroz of the Awami League.
+He received 27,976 votes while Afroz received 207,699 votes.

-Milon was arrested on 11 October 2022 after he and fellow Bangladesh Nationalist Party leader blocked a road according to Bangadesh Police while the party claimed they were holding a peaceful rally.
+Milon was arrested on 11 October 2022 after he and a fellow Bangladesh Nationalist Party leader blocked a road according to Bangladesh Police while the party claimed they were holding a peaceful rally.